Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 ### Fungible Token: $Shard
 The $Shard token is the official token of the Emerald NFT DAO. $Shards will be the fuel that powers the Emerald DAO ecosystem.

-**Shard Policy ID: **
+**$Shard Policy ID:**

 #### Token distribution
-Tokens will be required to be claimed on a weekly basis by Emerald holders.
+$Shard tokens are required to be claimed on a **weekly** basis by Emerald holders.
-To claim tokens you will send 2 ada to an address, then will receive back $Shard tokens and the ada (minus transaction fees).
+To claim tokens holders will send 2 ada to an address, then receive back $Shard tokens and the ada (minus transaction fees).

-Each regular emerald holder will be able to get 100 tokens weekly and each genesis emerald holder will get 500 tokens weekly.
+You will only need to send one transaction per week and will receive back all $Shard tokens based on the number of emeralds you hold in your wallet.

+$Shard will be distributed as follows:
+ * Early Access Period:
+ * 0-6 Months Period: 500 $Shard weekly per Genesis Emerald.
+100 $Shard weekly per Regular Emerald.
+ * 6-12 Month Period (1st Halving): 250 $Shard weekly per Genesis Emerald.
+50 $Shard weekly per Regular Emerald.
+ * 12-18 Month Period (2nd Halving): 125 $Shard weekly per Genesis Emerald.
+25 $Shard weekly per Regular Emerald.
+ * 18-24 Month Period (3rd Halving): 62.5 $Shard weekly per Genesis Emerald.
+12.5 $Shard weekly per Regular Emerald.
+ * 24-30 Month Period (4th Halving): 31.25 $Shard weekly per Genesis Emerald.
+6.25 $Shard weekly per Regular Emerald.

 #### Circulating supply